Please monitor our Facebook page (https://www.facebook.com/Luke56thFW/) for up-to-date information.

 Personnel with base access are still able to access the base but may experience delays.

-- North Gate and Lightning Gate are closed until further notice.
+- Kachina Gate is closed until further notice.

-- South Gate, Kachina Gate and Ocotillo Gate remain open for normal operating hours.
+- South Gate, Kachina Gate and Lightning Gate remain open for normal operating hours.

 - All gates have No-Touch ID review, but 56 SFS reserves the right to handle IDs as necessary.